-Apple’s released a new version of iOS 13 and the iPhone SE’s iOS 13.2.2 update could have a big impact on your phone’s performance.
+Apple’s released a new version of iOS 13 for the iPhone SE and the iOS 13.3 update could have a tremendous impact on your phone’s performance.

 Some of these issues are new, some of them have carried over from previous versions of iOS 13.

-If you decide to move your iPhone SE from iOS 13.2, you get the smallest download and the shortest list of changes.
+If you’re moving your iPhone SE from iOS 13.2.3 to iOS 13.3, you get the smallest download and the shortest list of changes.

-We’ll bring you through the problems plaguing the phone, show you how to fix them, tell you about the downgrade, and walk you through Apple’s future plans for iOS 13.
+We’ll take you through the problems plaguing the phone, show you how to fix them, tell you about the downgrade, and walk you through Apple’s future plans for iOS 13.

-First, we’ll start with some quick impressions of iOS 13.2.2’s performance on the iPhone SE.
-We’ve been using the software for a few days and here’s what we’ve found thus far.
+First, we’ll start with some quick impressions of iOS 13.3’s performance on the iPhone SE.
+We’ve been using the software for several weeks now and here’s what we’ve found thus far.

 While some iPhone SE users have encountered bugs and performance problems, we haven't had much trouble with the firmware.

 We've noticed a bit of lag in some areas, particularly when using the keyboard, but most transitions and animations are crisp and fast.
-It feels about as fluid as iOS 13.2 and iOS 13.1.3 did.
+It feels about as fluid as iOS 13.2.3 did.

 We haven't seen a dip in battery life and we haven't had any issues with our connectivity (Wi-Fi, Bluetooth, GPS) yet.